nuovodw/nuovodw/README.md

 # Hi there, I'm Dan.👋
 Thanks for visiting my GitHub page!
-I’m a **Frontend Developer** based in Chicago, and I absolute love what I do.💻💙
+I’m a **Frontend Developer** based in Chicago, and I absolutely love what I do.💻💙

 A few things about me: